 Welcome to the first in a series of stories about different styles of yoga.
 As the athletic (and spiritual, if that's your thing) practice of yoga has become more popular, the types have expanded.
 There's Vinyasa, Yin, Bikram, Hatha, Kripalu, Partner, Kundalini and many others that you might see on the schedule for your local yoga center.
 I've tried all of them (almost!) and am here to break it down.

 One caveat: I'm an eight-years-in yoga practitioner (I started in California, and have practiced regularly in Connecticut, NYC and Hawaii), but I'm NOT a yoga teacher, and haven't been to teacher training, though my boyfriend, Simon Apter and my roommate both have and I ask them tons of questions all the time.
-So if you notice a mistake or would like to add info to what I have written here, please do so in the comments.
+So if you notice a mistake or would like to add info to what I have written here, please send an email to MNN.
 I welcome corrections and discussion.

 I'm starting with Vinyasa because it's one of my favorite styles of yoga, and because it's a term that's often used to describe other types of yoga.
 (I've often heard something like a movie-pitch line for a variety of yoga I've never heard of: "It's flowey, like Vinyasa, but more mellow, with a bit of chanting, but no music.")
 Types of yoga based on Vinyasa include Jivamukti, Ashtanga, Bikram, Anusara, Forrest and "Power" yoga, which means these styles have Vinyasa at their roots, but they interpret it in a variety of ways.

 Vinyasa is all about continuous movement — and most importantly, matching that movement with breathing.
 Practicing Vinyasa regularly should eventually enable you to match each movement with a breath in — or out.
 The focus is on movement and grace, so that for many it ends up feeling something like dancing.